Discretization Invariant Networks for Learning Maps between Neural Fields: More Details on Discretization Invariance

-for normalized measure $dx$, some notion of variation $V$ of the function and some notion of discrepancy $D$ of the point set. \end{definition}
+for normalized measure $dx$, some notion of variation $V$ of the function and some notion of discrepancy $D$ of the point set.
 The classical inequality gives a tight error bound for functions of bounded variation in the sense of Hardy-Krause (BVHK), a generalization of bounded variation to multivariate functions on $[0,1]^d$ which has bounded variation in each variable.
 Specifically, the variation is defined as:

 with $\{0,1\}^d$ the multi-indices and $x_\alpha \in [0,1]^d$ such that $x_{\alpha,j}=x_j$ if $j \in \alpha$ and $x_{\alpha,j} = 1$ otherwise.
 The classical inequality also uses the star discrepancy of the point set $X$, given by: